Prohibitory orders in Mumbai extended till September 30 | Law-Order

-The restrictions under section 144 of the Code ofCriminal Procedure are in place since lockdown began

-They were extended as per the August 31 guidelinesabout easing of lockdown of the Maharashtra government, and nonew restrictions have been imposed, the official said.
+They were extended as per the August 31 guidelines about easing of lockdown issued by the Maharashtra government, and no new restrictions have been imposed, the official said.
+PTI DC KRK KRK

 - READ MORE ON: